 Your employment status at the time of the accident doesn’t matter, so you can claim compensation whether you were employed full time, part time, working on a zero hours contract, self-employed or you were visiting a business, government building or public place when the accident took place.

-Your claim for work accident compensation will include damages for your personal injuries, pain and suffering, lost earnings, out-of-pocket expenses, medical treatments and your rehabilitation costs.
+A claim for work accident compensation will usually include damages for injuries, pain and suffering, lost earnings, out-of-pocket expenses, medical treatments and rehabilitation support costs.

 Will Claiming Compensation Affect My Job?